maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 ### The Code

-To help you along I will provide links to [starter code][] we will use or reference throughout this book.
-Feel free to use this code for your own projects.
+To help you build your own foundation markup I will provide links to generic [starter code][].
+I will reference this code throughout this book, and feel free to use this code for your own projects.

-Structurally in a Rails application, our starter code files and folders fall into place as follows:
+Structurally our starter code files and folders fall into place as follows:

 app<br>
 ├─ assets<br>